 AutoPure technology is the result of three years of work, testing, and collaboration between Aerus and Mitsubishi to design a purification system for installation in Mitsubishi’s cars that could address Brazilian driving conditions.
 The problem is acute, as testing demonstrates that the air in vehicles in Brazilian cities is contaminated with dangerous levels of poisonous gases.
 Extensive testing has shown AutoPure to be 99.99% effective at reducing air and surface contaminants, including E.Coli, MRSA, and H1N1, and AutoPure reduces exposure to carbon monoxide, other volatile organic compounds, and harmful air particulates in cars in Brazil to safe, non-toxic levels.

-The technology, which is discreetly installed directly into the vehicle’s air conditioning system, uses broad-spectrum UV light which, when exposed to a proprietary coating, creates super-charged hydroxyl radicals and super-oxides that destroy toxins, VOCs, and microorganisms in the air and on surfaces.
+The technology, which is discreetly installed directly into the vehicle’s air conditioning system, uses broad-spectrum UV light which, when exposed to a proprietary coating, creates molecules that destroy toxins, VOCs, and microorganisms in the air and on surfaces.
 AutoPure breaks down harmful pathogens into harmless elements like carbon, hydrogen, and oxygen, and is completely safe for people and animals.

 In Brazil, air pollution kills nearly 49,000 every year.
 The World Health Organization (WHO) recently announced that air pollution represents the single biggest environmental risk to health, as only one in ten people around the globe breathes air that is considered “clean” by the organization’s air quality guidelines.